 The decision SOWMA has made to persist in tutoring the child, even if they leave the shelter, is the secret to their success and delivers long-term results that School on Wheels desires with every student.
 Cheryl is most concerned about being able to provide academic stability throughout the child’s entire education.
 Cheryl put it this way:

-There is an African proverb that says “If you want to go fast, go alone.
+“Love doesn’t have a period at the end.
+And so, we’re not putting a period on it, any of it, for any of our kids.
+We want our kids to have what they need, when they need it.” -Cheryl Opper Tayler Sabella, along with many others, is a testimony to the program’s magnanimous love and dedication to see children succeed, whatever the cost.
+And love always pays off.
+There is an African proverb that says:”If you want to go fast, go alone.
 If you want to go far, go together.”
 We were so inspired by Cheryl Opper and her team at SOWMA, Wear Love® will proudly donate $10.00 from the sale of every wear Love® shirt to School on Wheels Massachusetts the entire month of November.

-*For more inspiration and information please visit: www.sowma.org.
+*For more inspiration and information please visit: http://www.sowma.org.

 *To shop: wear Love®